ybai69/R-programming/README.md

 In the code, I established a linear model based on lasso, adaptive-lasso, SCAD, elastic net, group lasso and group SCAD with real data.

 The "web scrapping.Rmd" is a simple wep scrapping program.

+The "Robust" is a R package.
+It is a practice of making a r package.

+The "stat601_project" is a small project that we use some methods to analyze medical clinic data.